GUNS GANGS &K9's

 educates youth in regards to different aspects of the discipline the dogs

-are trained in specific to military tactics.
+are trained in specific to Special Operations.

 A break